apache/tvm/docs/langref/relay/type_system.rst

 ~~~~~~~~~~~~~

 A type relation is the most exotic type system feature in Relay.
 It allows
-users to extend type and shape checking/inference with new rules.
-We use
+users to extend type inference with new rules.
+We use type relations to type operators with
-type relations to type operators with "hard" types such as broadcasting
-operators, or special ones like :code:`flatten`.
+"hard" types such as broadcasting operators, or :code:`flatten`.

 A type relation :code:`R` is a n-ary input, single output relation over
 types.
 To unpack that, it allows us to specify a relationship between